Welcome to the Community Garden Program page.

 The rules for having a plot in Montgomery Parks Community Gardens are found in the Conditions of Use document.
 These rules are part of the agreement you sign when you rent your plot.
 Please review them carefully because gardeners are required to know and follow these rules.
 Failure to follow the rules will result in the loss of the plot and the rental fee.
 Go to the this link to review the garden rules.

-When you rent a plot, all gardeners agree to abide by the 2016 Community Gardens Conditions of Use.
+When you rent a plot, all gardeners agree to abide by the 2017 Community Gardens Conditions of Use (currently under review).

 Application Document and Contact Info